Robert Charles Ladd

 Robert Charles Ladd (March 19, 1957 – January 29, 2015) was an American serial killer who was convicted and sentenced to death for murdering a woman in Tyler, Texas, in 1996, after being paroled for a 1978 triple murder in Dallas.
-He was executed for the latter crime in 2015, a controversial decision due to his alleged mental disability.
+He was executed for the latter crime in 2015, which was a controversial decision due to his alleged mental disability.

 Triple murder

 In October 1978, Ladd broke into the Dallas apartment of 18-year-old Vivian Geanett Thompson, whom he proceeded to stab ten times in the back, neck, chest, and abdomen.
 He then put her body in the closet and set it on fire, with the fire quickly spreading to the rest of the apartment.
 While Ladd managed to escape in time, Thompson's two children, 3-year-old Maurice and 18-month-old Latoya, died from smoke inhalation.
 By the time the fire was extinguished, Vivian and Maurice's bodies were so severely burned that they had been fused together.

 A few weeks later, Ladd was indicted on capital murder and arson charges in relation to the murders.
 He pleaded guilty to these charges and was sentenced to 40 years imprisonment for murder and 20 years for arson, respectively.
 However, as the law required that he be granted mandatory parole, he was allowed to leave after serving only 12 years of his sentence, whereupon he moved to Tyler and found work as a barber.